rlberry-py/rlberry/README.md

 |-|-|-|
 | Introduction to `rlberry` | How to create an agent, optimize its hyperparameters and compare to a baseline.| <a href="https://colab.research.google.com/github/rlberry-py/notebooks/blob/main/introduction_to_rlberry.ipynb"><img alt="Open In Colab" src="https://colab.research.google.com/assets/colab-badge.svg"></a>|
 | Evaluating and optimizing agents | Train a REINFORCE agent and optimize its hyperparameters|  <a href="https://colab.research.google.com/github/rlberry-py/notebooks/blob/main/rlberry_evaluate_and_optimize_agent.ipynb"><img alt="Open In Colab" src="https://colab.research.google.com/assets/colab-badge.svg"></a>

+## Changelog

+See the [changelog](https://rlberry.readthedocs.io/en/latest/changelog.html) for a history of the chages made to rlberry.

 ## Citing rlberry